The Counselling Centre

 What is counselling?

 Counselling involves identifying and building personal strengths and resources which can help you address and overcome challenges in your life.
-Counselling is focused on improving your understanding of yourself and your situation – and then using this insight to develop plans that can address or resolve your difficulties.
-Counselling is done in person, not by email.
+Counselling is focused on improving your understanding of yourself and your situation – and then using this insight to develop plans/make goals that can address or resolve your difficulties.
+Counselling is offered by our service, not by email.

 Who can use The Counselling Centre?

 All full-time and part-time Saint Mary's students can use our services.
 Students must be registered and attending classes to use our service.
-Students from The Langauge Centre are also eligible to use our service.
 If there are language constraints that prevent counselling from being effective, accessing counselling by calling I.M.
-Well 1-877-234-5327 for assistance in their first language is best.
+Well 1-877-234-5327 for assistance is best as Counselling can be offered in a variety of languages.

 Is there a limit on the number of available sessions?